-Thomas Hunt (2016, PPE) visits a ground-breaking student hub where new entrepreneurs are nurtured and the world's most successful ones welcomed
+Evan Sharp, co-founder of Pinterest, shares his experiences with students Thomas Hunt (2016, PPE) visits a ground-breaking student hub

-Exposed brickwork, leather sofas and a 'start-up accelerator' are not the typical contents of a University of Oxford building.
-Yet these can all be found at the University's new entrepreneurship hub, the Oxford Foundry, which opened its doors for the first time in October.
+Exposed brickwork, leather sofas and a 'start-up accelerator' are not the typical contents of a University

 Located in a converted factory on Hythe Bridge Street, equidistant from Nuffield College and the Saïd Business School, the Foundry is at the heart of the city (recent alumni may remember the Foundry's building from its previous incarnation as the Wahoo nightclub).
 Speaking at its launch event, the Vice-Chancellor Professor Louise Richardson noted the contrast between the Foundry's aesthetic and that of Oxford's traditional colleges.
 But, she continued, in substance the Foundry is continuing the work of realising the University's aims of educating the next generation and advancing society.
 By encouraging entrepreneurship, the Foundry sits within Oxford's tradition of providing education and innovations that impact society.